 Air quality in Hawke’s Bay is generally good, but air quality is a concern in our main urban areas, as Hastings and Napier can suffer smoke pollution from wood burners used for home heating.
 Hawke’s Bay Regional Council (HBRC) has researched the causes of the air quality problems in Napier and Hastings which led to a programme to reduce smoke pollution by upgrading home heating and insulation.
 HBRC reports publicly on PM10 levels each month during winter, and in its State of the Environment reporting.

 Most urban air quality issues happen during late autumn and winter, when cold still days follow a southerly moving through the region.
 An inversion layer forms over the Heretaunga Plains at night, when air is colder close to the ground and warmer further up (the reverse of normal temperature patterns).
 This traps the smoke from home heating wood burners close to the ground until the air warms up or the wind picks up.

 The impacts from PM10 air pollution on the population of Hawke’s Bay in 2006 were estimated as: more than 100,000 restricted activity days; 54 hospital admissions; 113 premature adult deaths; and social costs of $411 million annually (Kuschel et al., 2012).

 The National Environmental Standards require no more than one day (24 hour period) a year when PM10 is more than 50 microns per cubic metre.
 Napier was required to meet this low threshold from 1 September 2016 and Hastings from 1 September 2020.
-Ahuriri is required to meet this now.
-In the winter of 2015 the air quality targets were reached for the first time in Napier and Hastings, largely due to a reasonably windy winter.
+PM10 concentrations in Napier and Hastings have dropped to meet both of the deadlines for compliance with the NES.